Senior Vice President, Entertainment & Games Strategy

-Christopher Stapleton is speaker of the following session:
+Christopher Stapleton is moderator of the following session:

 Jim Stewartson is speaker of the following session:

-A pioneer in the field of interactive audio, Chanel Summers has been a respected game producer and designer, Microsoft’s first audio technical evangelist, and a member of the original Xbox team, having helped to design and support the audio system for that groundbreaking console and creating the first ever support team for content creators.
-An accomplished touring drummer, Chanel now owns and runs her own audio production and design company, Syndicate 17, specializing in sound design, music production and audio implementation for location-based attractions and virtual, augmented, & mixed reality products.
-Chanel also serves as a technical consultant to a number of organizations and innovative technology companies and lectures and educates around the world on subjects as diverse as the aesthetics of video game audio, world building, and secondary-level STEM education for young women.
+Chanel Summers joined VRstudios in 2017 as its first Vice President of Creative Development, where she is responsible for delivering the kind of breakthrough content experiences the industry has come to expect from the leading provider of VR-enabled attractions for location-based entertainment operators.
+A pioneer in the field of interactive audio, Chanel has been a respected game producer and designer, Microsoft’s first audio technical evangelist, and a member of the original Xbox team, having helped to design and support the audio system for that groundbreaking console and creating the first ever support team for content creators.
+An accomplished touring drummer, Chanel also owns and runs her own audio production and design company, Syndicate 17, specializing in sound design, music production and audio implementation for location-based attractions and virtual, augmented, & mixed reality products.
+Chanel serves as a technical consultant to a number of organizations and innovative technology companies and lectures and educates around the world on subjects as diverse as the aesthetics of video game audio, world building, and secondary-level STEM education for young women.

 Chanel Summers is speaker of the following session:

-Chuck Taylor is speaker of the following session:
+Daren Ulmer is moderator of the following session:

 CHAIRMAN & CHIEF EXECUTIVE OFFICER

 Kevin brings more than 30 years of strategic C-suite experience leading domestic and international operations of evolving technology companies headquartered in the Silicon Valley and Seattle.
 He has held multiple CEO positions in organizations, ranging from venture or private equity-backed early-stage companies to IPO’s and publicly traded global organizations serving the Fortune 500.